MJKWoolnough/limage/ora/README.md

 ```
 DecodeConfig retrieves the color model and dimensions of the ORA image.

-It accepts a *zip.Reader and it is the callers responsibility to handle it
+It accepts a *zip.Reader and it is the callers responsibility to handle it.

 #### func  Encode

 ```go
 func Encode(w io.Writer, m image.Image) error
 ```
-Encode encodes the given image as an ORA file to the given Writer
+Encode encodes the given image as an ORA file to the given Writer.